niilante/FFCK/docs/FAQ.md

+### Which telemetry is disabled by default in user.js?

+- All Normandy and Shield Studies are disabled
+- Recommended addons are turned off
+- Crypto-miners are blocked (Mozilla can collect data about which mines data to improve their own list)
+- The extensions blocklist URL is sanitized
+- The search URL from the search box in `about:addons` is sanitized
+- Extensions are allowed on protected sites, allowing uBO/uMatrix to block Google Analytics on sites like `https://addons.mozilla.org`
+- Real time checking of downloads (i.e., cloud-delivered "protection") is turned off
+- All report and data sharing URLs are changed and all possible data sharing services are disabled
+- Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature
+- Crash reports & Health Report are disabled

 ### Optional addons to comply several Firefox integrated functions

 The following extensions are not there to 'harden' Mozilla Firefox, it's more my personally recommendation to comply certain Fiefox functions.
 It's not meant that such addons are there to 'secure' your overall web-habits, there also not there to avoid any data leaks.